Answers for your home inspection questions. This is what a buyer should know before choosing a home inspector for a property inspection.

 Inspecting for Asbestos it is “out of scope” of the home inspection.

 Did you know that the house you live in or the one are planning to purchase might have Asbestos?

 Where can you find Asbestos?

-The Asbestos can be found as wrapping insulation on the old water heater water supply pipes and 9X9 inches floor tiles from your common area stairs and basement.
+The Asbestos can be found as wrapping insulation on the old water heater water supply pipes and 9X9 inches floor tiles from your house and basement area.

 Why is Asbestos Hazardous?

 Asbestos use was discontinued in the late 1970s upon being found to be a hazard to human health.
 Today, asbestos is classified as a known human carcinogen.
 The durability properties, which made asbestos so desirable to manufacturers, are that which make asbestos hazardous.
 Because asbestos fibers are microscopic (roughly .02 the diameter of a human hair) they are easily inhaled.
 Once inhaled, the fibers cling to the respiratory system, including the lining of the lungs and inner cavity tissue.
 As asbestos fibers are typically quite rigid, they lodge easily in the soft internal tissue of the respiratory system and are not easily expelled or broken-down by the body.

 Because asbestos use was so prominent until it’s hazards became clear in the late 1970s, hundreds of thousands of people were exposed to the mineral in some capacity.
 There is no safe type of asbestos and no safe level of exposure.
 Nearly all those with exposure history are potentially at risk of serious respiratory health complications.